Home > Students > Getting Started > Programs > Summer/Winter Faculty Led > Engineers Made in Germany

 * A limited number of RCEAS, need-based scholarships are also available.
 Applications will be evaluted according to a student's financial need and an essay describing the possible significance of this experience to their academic and professional development.

-$5,900 - This includes tuition for nine (tentative) credits, accommodations & a daily meal stipend for the dates of the program, 4-day trip to Berlin, 2-day trip to Munich, several trips and entrances to companies, cities, museums & other excursion destinations, official student status at Pforzheim University (with student ID & all rights & duties of a German student), free public transit in Pforzheim & Pforzheim region and a 24/7 contact number.
+4,900 EUR (tentative) - This includes tuition for nine credits, accommodations & a daily meal stipend for the dates of the program, 4-day trip to Berlin, 2-day trip to Munich, several trips and entrances to companies, cities, museums & other excursion destinations, official student status at Pforzheim University (with student ID & all rights & duties of a German student), free public transit in Pforzheim & Pforzheim region and a 24/7 contact number.
 Not included: $100 LU Registration Fee, airfare to/from Germany, laundry, personal travel or other personal costs.
+Please note that all program trips & activities are not yet fully confirmed but, rather, based on the summer 2014 program structure.

 PROGRAM OVERVIEW & LOCATION